tapeshjoham/tapeshjoham.github.io/_posts/2016-12-10-Code-and-Linux.markdown

 When I came back to Bikaner, I decided to do coding in a non-Virtual_Machine environment.
 Besides Dual-Boot, I was looking for options to compile and run my programs straight from Windows.
 I had already used Turbo C and felt it was too outdated to be used.
 Therefore I installed Dev-C++ from my setups treasure and my files were compiling in it but not running due to "Source File Not Compiled" error.
 I looked it up on internet and found out on stackoverflow.com that for Windows 8.1, a newer version Orwell Dev-C++ was required.
 I uninstalled the previous one and installed the new one.
 Ta-Da !!!
 My programs ran successfully now .

 But still I missed the Linux feel to it, therefore I installed CygWin Terminal onto my laptop and rushed through the installation process.
 Once installed the Linux-terminal simulator, I thought of learning about some standard Linux terminal commands and vim shortcuts.
-I found them out on Linux Command and Vim Shortcuts
+I found them out on Linux Command and Vim Shortcuts.

 ---